BradenWoolley/IksOks/README.md

 - Android build module installed

 ### Running the Project
-1. Clone the repository
+1. Clone the repository.
-2. Open the project in Unity
+2. Open the project in Unity.
-3. Open `PlayScene` from `Assets/Scenes`
+3. Open `PlayScene` from `Assets/Scenes`.
 4. Press Play in the Editor.

 ### Build
 - Set target platform to **Android**
-- Ensure `PlayScene` is index 0 and `GameScene` is index 1 in Build Settings
+- Ensure `PlayScene` is index 0 and `GameScene` is index 1 in Build Settings.
-- Build and run
+- Build and run.
 - (Optional) To run without building download the .apk from Releases.

 ---